-Combining with sub-section 2.2 and the detailed description of the cascaded detection models, we present our overall location algorithm flow chart.
-When actually detecting the UAV target, first, the BboxLocate-Net network receives the complete image and predicts the bounding box coordinate of the UAV target.
-Then, combining with PTUs parameters, we calculate the UAV spatial position based on EKF-based object spatial localization algorithm3 and check the motion continuity.
-If the coordinate is checked as an error point, we take the local ROI predicted by the BboxLocate-Net as the input of second level network.
-Finally, PointRefine-Net can precisely correct the key point coordinates in this ROI.
+Combining with Section 2.2 and the detailed desc ription of the cascaded detection models, we are r eady to present our overall localization algorithm flowchart.
+When actually detecting the UAV targe t, first, the BboxLocate-Net network receives the complete image and predicts the bounding box co ordinate of the UAV target.
+Then, combining with PTUs parameters, we calculate the UAV spatial position based on EKF-based object spatial localiz ation algorithm3 and check the motion continuity.
+If the coordinate is identified as an error point, w e take the local ROI predicted by the BboxLocate -Net as the input of second-level network.
+Finally, PointRefine-Net can precisely correct the key poi nt coordinates in this ROI.
 The details are shown in Table 1.